Andry-Ks/NASA-API/README.md

 npm start

 ### API Key
 To fetch data from the NASA API, you will need an API key.
 Set up your environment variable API_KEY with your NASA API key.
+Api key can be obtained on the web site api.nasa.gov

 ### Acknowledgements
 NASA for providing the Open APIs, including APOD, geomagnetic forecasts, and data on near-Earth objects.